-As shown in Figure 3-2, new groundwater monitoring bores will be installed by the person undertaking the action adjacent to the downstream reaches of the site's three major waterways to specifically detect/measure any net transport of acidity (pH) or dissolved metals (Fe, Al) commonly associated with acid sulfate soils through groundwater.
+As shown in Figure 3-2, new groundwater monitoring bores will be installed by the person undertaking the action to specifically detect/measure any net transport of acidity (pH) or dissolved metals (Fe, Al) commonly associated with acid sulfate soils through groundwater.
 While such impacts are not expected, this monitoring will assist to confirm this, with the data results feeding back into site management practices if any impact or abnormality is observed.